drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scds.rst

     |singlet         | 18211     |
     +----------------+-----------+

-    - To check whether the numbe of doublets identified by scds_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.
+    - To check whether the number of doublets identified by Scds_ is consistent with the expected doublet rate expected based on the number of droplets that you captured, you can use our `Expected Doublet Estimation Calculator <test.html>`__.

 - ``scds_doublets_singlets.tsv``

-  - The per-barcode singlet and doublet classification from scds_.
+  - The per-barcode singlet and doublet classification from Scds_.

     +-------------------------+-------------------------+------------------+
     | Barcode                 | scds_score              | scds_DropletType |